 ICE arrests 11 people at South Padre Island construction site

-Immigration and Customs Enforcement agents in the Rio Grande Valley arrested 11 undocumented immigrants in a construction site in South Padre Island, according to Homeland Security Investigations.
+Immigration and Customs Enforcement agents in the Rio Grande Valley arrested 11 undocumented immigrants in a construction site in Port Isabel, according to Homeland Security Investigations.

-ICE Rio Grande Valley, working w/federal & local partners, conducted a worksite enforcement encounter at a construction site at South Padre Island, TX, which led to the apprehension of 11 illegal aliens from Mexico. @EroHarlingen & S. Padre Island PD pic.twitter.com/TbTw8Bj4YT— HSI San Antonio (@HSI_SanAntonio) June 2, 2025
+ICE Rio Grande Valley, working w/federal and local partners, conducted a worksite enforcement encounter at a construction site in South Padre Island, TX which led to the apprehension of 11 aliens from Mexico. pic.twitter.com/tRB20s5l0N— HSI San Antonio (@HSI_SanAntonio) June 3, 2025

 The agency did not say when the encounter happened.

-Note: EDITOR'S NOTE: This story was updated on Tuesday, June 3, after Homeland Security Investigations issued a correction saying the worksite enforcement encounter happened in Port Isabel and not South Padre Island.